vstinner/misc/python/pep_c_api.rst

 to compile C extensions to get the old full API with implementation details.

-The new C API allows to more easily experiment new optimizations:
+The modified C API allows to more easily experiment new optimizations:

 * Indirect Reference Counting
 * Remove Reference Counting, New Garbage Collector
 * Remove the GIL
 * Tagged pointers

-It would become possible to emulate reference counting for backward compatibility.
+Reference counting may be emulated in a future implementation for backward compatibility.

 Rationale